Introduction

 - Create an empty PIL file

 - Start from the main AIR.
-If it defines a degree, let
+Let

-. - For each AIR
+be its degree. - For each AIR

 - Create a new namespace in the PIL file